psv-plugins-archive/trophax/README.md

-Game not on the list? you can create your own Compadbility Patches using TrophyPatcher: https://github.com/SilicaAndPina/trophyPatcher/releases
+Game not on the list? you can create your own Compadbility Patches using TrophyPatcher: https://github.com/SilicaAndPina/trophyPatcher/releases Or just complain that it doesnt work on the issues page, and ill probably end up doing it for you.
 # SDK Docs
 Some docs from the SONY SDK where used to create TropHAX: https://stack.gigafyde.nl/s/AoxCjPSZLMIOpIE